 At low concentrations of Bt the selection pressure is weaker, but the resistance phenotype is approximately additive (the heterozygote has intermediate fitness).
-When the R allele is moderately common (q=0.1) it takes 6 generations to reach 95% frequency instead of only 2 generations at the high dose (Figure 3.2).
+When the R allele is moderately common (q=0.1) it takes 6 generations to reach 95% frequency instead of only 2 generations at the high dose.
 When R is very rare (q=0.001) it still takes about the same time (7 generations).

-3.6 Two approaches for controlling the evolution of resistance: High Dosage and Refuges
+11.6 Two approaches for controlling the evolution of resistance: High Dosage and Refuges that recessiveness depends on the dosage of Bt.

-One lesson from our exercise above is that the frequency of a rare advantageous allele will increase extremely slowly if it is completely recessive.
-Field surveys have shown that resistance alleles are indeed rare in natural populations of the pink bollworm.
-We also saw that recessiveness depends on the dosage of Bt.
 Therefore, if the dosage of Bt toxin can be kept high enough that both RS and SS individuals are killed, we may be able to slow the increase in resistance.
 One of the breakthroughs in breeding Bt cotton was the ability to produce strains that expressed the toxin in high enough concentration to kill both SS and RS individuals.
-For example, the widely planted "Bollgard" cotton variety produces Bt toxin concentrations of 10-20 ug/g dry wt, which from figure 3.1 is sufficient to kill both RS and SS bollworms.
+For example, the widely planted "Bollgard" cotton variety produces Bt toxin concentrations of 10-20 ug/g dry wt, which from figure 11.1 is sufficient to kill both RS and SS bollworms.